nakamasato/mini-kube-scheduler/06-scheduling-queue.md

 ## [6.
 Scheduling Queue](https://github.com/nakamasato/mini-kube-scheduler/tree/06-scheduling-queue)

 In this example, we'll enable our scheduling queue to handle failure of scheduling Pods.
+Actual implementation of retry will be completed in the next section.

 A Pod will remain unscheduled once it's failed to schedule.
 Ideally we should try to reschedule the failed Pod some time later.